 Not only will you be promoting the post, but potentially anyone who contributed to your roundup post will also want to promote it as well.

 To make sure this happens properly, construct a short email to let your participants know that your expert roundup post has been published.
-You’ll find email templates in the bonus content link below.

 Note: If you need some tips on how to promote your post for maximum exposure, traffic, comments and social shares, learn from 23 top blogging experts here.